The Walking Dead No Manís Land is a tactical survival game with a building aspect.

 The Walking Dead No Manís Land has two basic game play components: turn-based battle and town building.
 Iím going to start off with the town building aspect, and save the good stuff for the end.
 The mobile market has taken the building aspect of the real-time strategy genre from PC, stripped it of pretty much all itís fun bits and tossed whatever was left into mobile games.

 Iíd love to say the building aspect in No manís Land is different, but it isnít.
 Players choose a building to build or upgrade, this takes a prescribed amount of time or you can finish right away by using game gold.
 Each building serves a purpose and upgrading makes the building more powerful such as producing more food, or healing survivors.
-The building aspect is tedious, and prevents players from moving forward in the game while the wait for upgrades to be completed.
+The building aspect is tedious, and prevents players from moving forward in the game while they wait for upgrades to be completed.

 The gameís battle mode is where No Manís Land really shines.
 Survivors adventure through different Walking Dead locales including a return to Terminus and the prison yard, as well as some new uncharted territory.

-Like most free-to-play games, entering each location on the map takes energy, this time in form of gas, which replenishes over time.
+Like most free-to-play games, entering each location on the map takes energy, this time in the form of gas, which replenishes over time.
 You can take a prescribed amount of survivors into each battle.

 The goal is to survive crossing the map from one end to the other, and search for supplies while you do it.
 Walkers will block your path, and must be dispatched or avoided.
 You can move all your heroes in one turn, then all the remaining walkers take their turn.
 Survivors are separated into six different classes, each with their own skills.
 The tactical portion of the game is a lot of fun, the game mechanics run smoothly, and the game play stays intense throughout each screen.